amitkac/CaliforniaHousing/README.md

  This is the very first dataset that any ML/AI entusiast works on.
 Most of them will do plotting using matplotlib which is really exciting, however, wouldn't it be better, if  somehow the datapoints could be plotted on a real map.

-As I was reviewing ML concepts from (https://github.com/ageron/handson-ml2), a very winderful resource, I thought I should give it a try .
+As I was reviewing ML concepts from (https://github.com/ageron/handson-ml2), a very wonderful resource, I thought I should give it a try .
 So , here is the outcome using `leaflet.js from Bokeh` with `python` .

 <img src= "photos/top.png" align='center' width="600" >